How we use your information

 This privacy notice explains how we collect and use your personal information and who we share it with.

 Town and Country, TCH and Love Living Homes (LLH) are working names of the Town and Country Housing which is a subsidiary of Peabody Trust.
 Registered Office: Monson House, Monson Way, Tunbridge Wells, Kent, TN1 1LQ.
-A society registered under the Co-operative and Community Benefit Societies Act 2014 with the Financial Conduct Authority under registration number 30167R.
+Town and Country Housing is a charitable Registered Society under the Co-operative and Community Benefit Societies Act 2014, registered with the Financial Conduct Authority No. 30167R

 TCHG Living Limited – a society registered under the Co-operative and Community Benefit Societies Act 2014 with the Financial Conduct Authority under registration number 26702R